finbox-in/finbox-in.github.io/docs/device-connect/ionic-capacitor.md

 Even though the SDK automatically adapts to a new user, this approach minimizes potential delays in syncing during the first session
 :::

+## Match Details on Device

+Device matching enables additional pattern recognition to match email, phone numbers and name.
+The matching happens on the device and the user phone numbers, email addresses won't leave the device.

+Create the builder by passing email address, phone number and name of the customer.

 ## Cancel Periodic

 If you have already set up the sync for the user data, you can cancel it any time by the following code: